gvergnaud/ts-pattern/README.md

 sanitize('button'); // 'button'
 ```

-Obviously, it also works with more complex patterns than strings.
-Exhaustive matching also works as you would expect.
+As you might expect, this also works with more complex patterns than strings and exhaustiveness checking works as well.

 ## API Reference